kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 ### Dry run

-You can use dry run to disable reporting to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload cli would send in a non dry run mode).
+You can use dry run to disable reporting to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload the cli would send in a non dry run mode).

-Here are two possible ways of enabling a dry run:
+Here are two ways of enabling a dry run:
-1. use `--dry-run` flag (no value needed) to enable it per command
+1. use the `--dry-run` flag (no value needed) to enable it per command
-1. set `KOSLI_API_TOKEN` environment variable to `DRY_RUN` to enable it globally (e.g. in your terminal or CI)
+1. set the `KOSLI_API_TOKEN` environment variable to `DRY_RUN` to enable it globally (e.g. in your terminal or CI)

 ## Web UI